-Observe on the next day whether the shadow of the stick falls at the same spots at the same times throughout the day.
+Observe on the next day whether the shadow of the stick falls at the same spots

 Can you use your stick as a clock (sun dial) to tell the time?
 If your answer is 'yes', explain how this is possible.